mentir42/GitrogEndstep/README.md

 # GitrogEndstep

-Figuring out stuff about Gitrog Monster End-Step stuff.
+hacked together short file to test out how to good the End-Step sculpt is in the Gitrog monster EDH Deck.

-hacked together short file to test out how to good the End-Step sculpt is in the Gitrog monster magic Deck.
-Will send print stuff out.
-Working on a lot of thingss to make it better right now
+The Idea is figuring out how likely it is that you get your dream 7-card hand if you start out with a random 8-card hand that includes dakmor salvage.